blind-contours/CVtreeMLE/README.md

 is greater than 2 and
 ![M_3](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;M_3 "M_3")
 is greater than 2.5.
-We want to simulate an outcome that is highest in this region and where the size of the region is based on covariates.
+We want to simulate an outcome that is highest in this region and where the density of the region is based on covariates.

 To do this, use the `simulate_mixture_cube` function to generate simulated